deepsphere/deepsphere-cosmo-tf2/README.md

    The easiest example to run if you want to play with the model.

 2. [Advanced Tutorial][advanced]
-   This notebook gives an introduction to various layers and customized training loops
+   This notebook gives an introduction to various layers, customized training loops and custom survey masks.

 3. [Generative Models][generativ]
    How to build an auto-encoder using spherical data and the transpose healpy pseudo convolutions.